SAINT-GOBAINLes Miroirs18, avenue d'Alsace92400 CourbevoieFRANCE

 Lastly, Saint-Gobain Abrasives coated and bonded abrasives are used for aircraft turbine fans and cowlings.
 Saint-Gobain Ceramic Materials manufactures ceramic powders and ingots for high thermal resistance coatings.
 These innovative coatings are used by the main aircraft engine manufacturers as thermal barriers to protect essential components in hot parts of the engine.

 Saint-Gobain Performance Plastics OmniSeal® high-performance spring-energized seals manufactured with Fluoroloy® material and polyimide components from the Meldin® 7000 series (piston guide rings, bushing for poppet valve guide, etc.) can withstand extreme temperatures.
 They are found in fluid-gas connection systems, pressurization systems, and fuel and other fluid pumps inside rocket engines.
-For example, Saint-Gobain has supplied the seals for most rockets launched in the past 60 years, including the most recent SpaceX rockets.
+For example, Saint-Gobain has supplied the seals for most rockets launched in the past 60 years.
 Rulon® self-lubricating bearings are also used by the aerospace market, as they withstand highly corrosive environments.
 They are also renowned for their self-lubricating, low-friction and wear-resistance properties.

 Saint-Gobain Sully is the exclusive supplier of cockpit windows for the Airbus A380 and the A350.
 The A350 also uses silicon seals made by Saint-Gobain Performance Plastics.

 NASA’s Curiosity rover has ball bearings fitted with Rulon® bearings in its robotic arms and drilling and surface removal tools.
 Curiosity’s radiation detector uses a plastic scintillator made by Saint-Gobain Crystals that detects and identifies neutrons.
 This material emits light when exposed to radiation.
 A sensor then transforms this into an electric signal, which provides NASA with data about the radiation levels on the planet’s surface.

 Glass fiber reinforcement textiles for very diverse applications

 High-performance polymer seals for extreme service conditions, in aerospace applications